 Reflections can add a wonderful compositional element to your photography, and nothing gives you better reflections than water.
-By incorporating reflections in your photos, you can use it’s repetitive quality to accentuate your main subjects, your secondary subjects or the even the direction or color of the light.
+By incorporating reflections in your photos, you can use it’s repetitive quality to accentuate your main subjects, your secondary subjects, or even the direction, or color of the light.

 You can also use reflections to help guide our viewer around the frame.
 Also, water that’s moving from wind or wave action can distort your subject matter, which can add yet another unique visual effect to your images.

 Here are a few examples of how you can make use of reflections in your landscape and outdoor photography.
 We hope this inspires you to get out there and experiment with some new techniques!